 Conflicts can surface in three ways:

-For example; You want to uphold your organizations’ culture value and behavior of respect (behavior: not gossiping) but you still go to lunch with a group of friends who participate in gossip, to feel that you belong.
+For example; You want to uphold your organizations’ culture value and behavior of respect (behavior: not gossiping) but you still go to lunch with a group of friends who participate in gossip, to feel that you belong. - You behave as you think you should and don’t want to.

 For example; You attend training sessions that you believe you are competent in even though you do not want to because you were told to go.
-Being unaware of this conflict, you may be more disruptive in the session or stay quiet with a “scowl” on your face for the entire training.
+Being unaware of this conflict, you may be more disruptive in the session or stay quiet with a “scowl” on your face for the entire training. - You have two conflicting motives or thoughts.

 For example; you think, “getting a promotion will bring security” and you also think, “leaders have too many headaches.”
 Obviously, the conflict is between security and leadership.